ma-abaspour/mathematics/README.md

 ### PurePythonMathematics
-The code should well commented and easy to read for anyone familiar with the subjects.
+The code be should well commented and easy to read for anyone familiar with the subjects.